 When you want to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (vm).
 It is not possible to request a physical machine.
 Physical machines are shared resources for all ASF projects.

 Infra maintains hosts in different computer centers around the world to run virtual machines, so we can relocate your vm as requirements change without you having to reinstall anything.

 To request a virtual machine, open a Jira ticket with at least the following information:

 CPU and RAM are expensive resources, so unless you make a really compelling case we will start the vm with default values.
 If you/we see problems later we can always add more.
 We can add CPU cores and RAM can without reinstalling anything.

-The operating system needs to be supported by our standard applications like Puppet, therefore we currently only offer Ubuntu.
+The operating system needs to be supported by our standard applications, therefore we currently only offer Ubuntu.

 Important: the ticket must be acknowledged by a PMC member.

 Infra may ask questions to clarify the request.
 When all is clear, we will create the vm according to specifications, install the OS and the mandatory standard (infra) applications.
 The mandatory application guarantee a level of security and provide ssh access common to all vms.

 Once we have tested the vm, we will ask a project maintainer to do ssh to the vm.